Aryna Sabalenka: Playing style

-Sabalenka is a baseliner.
-She has a powerful serve, and equally powerful groundstrokes, and her game is based around hitting groundstroke winners.
+Sabalenka is a baseliner with a powerful, aggressive style.
+She has a powerful serve, and equally powerful groundstrokes, and her game is based around taking control of points and hitting winners.
 She has said "I hope all my shots can be strong, but my serve, I feel is the best."
-Sabalenka's strong serve, which can reach 194 km/h (124 mph), allows her to serve a large number of aces; in 2020, she ranked third of all players in terms of aces served, at 165.
+Sabalenka's strong serve, which can reach 200 km/h (124 mph), allows her to serve a large number of aces; in 2023, she ranked third of all players in aces served, at 401.
 Her serve is inconsistent, however, leading to a high double fault count; she served 166 double faults in 2020, the most of any player.

 Sabalenka notably suffered from the yips from the 2021 WTA Finals and into 2022, serving 152 double faults in 11 matches, an average of 14 double faults a match.
-Her second serve began to show improvements from March 2022, following training with Mark Philippoussis, with Sabalenka serving no double faults in her match against Jil Teichmann at Doha; this was her first match where she served no double faults since 2018.
+Her second serve began to show improvements from August 2022, having worked with a biomechanics expert following the 2022 Canadian Open.
 Overall, Sabalenka served 440 double faults in 2022.
-Her groundstrokes are often hit very flat, and are hit with relentless pace and depth.
+Her groundstrokes are often hit with relentless pace and depth.
 Tennis broadcaster and former professional player Mary Carillo praised the power in her style of play along with her fierce attitude, describing her game as "big babe tennis personified".

-Although Sabalenka has the ability to hit a lot of winners, they are often accompanied by a lot of unforced errors.
+Although Sabalenka can hit a lot of winners, they can be accompanied by a lot of unforced errors.
 In her first career top ten victory against Karolína Plíšková, she hit 40 winners and 39 unforced errors.
 Her second career top ten victory against Caroline Wozniacki was similar, featuring 64 winners and 54 unforced errors.
 Her coach Dmitry Tursunov credited her improvement in the summer of 2018 on developing better shot selection.
 He said, "The major thing is she stopped trying [to] hit a winner with every shot."

 Sabalenka prefers playing on grass and hard courts.
 She commented, "This year [in 2017] I played for the first time on grass courts [during Wimbledon].
 And I really liked it.
 I enjoyed my game on the grass courts, the feeling of grass, that's nice.
 I think my game is suited for grass and for hard courts."
 On clay, she made both the singles and doubles finals at the 2018 Ladies Open Lugano.
 She won her first clay court title at the 2021 Madrid Open.

 Sabalenka frequently accompanies her shots with loud grunting.
-She said, "Honestly, I don’t even hear myself when I am playing."
-However, she expressed her hopes that her grunting has no disturbance on her opponents.
-At the Australian Open in 2018, the home crowd mocked her habit in a match against Australian Ashleigh Barty.
+She said, "Honestly, I don't even hear myself when I am playing."
+She expressed her hope that her grunting does not disturb her opponents.
+At the Australian Open in 2018, the crowd mocked her habit in a match against Ashleigh Barty.